 Some popular methods for user research include:

-Through this method, you can observe people carry out their usual tasks in their natural setting.
+Through this method, you can observe people carry out their usual tasks in their natural settings.
 This helps you to genuinely empathize with your target audience as you view things from their perspective.

 The advantage of online questionnaires and surveys is that you can derive a large amount of information about your target audience in a very short amount of time.
 On the downside, obtaining deeper insights through this method can be difficult.